Geeky-star/Footer-and-Header-design-Challenge/README.md

 # Footer-and-Header-design-templates
 Contribute your design in Footer and Header design templates using HTML, CSS, JavaScript

+This repository is a collection of header and footer designs.

+# Why this Repository?

+Creating beautiful header and footer designs for each web app from scratch is time consuming.
-This repository is created to get a bunch of designs of headers and footers.
+This repository is to help developers to get beautiful designs within no time.

 # How you can contribute?